BrockettHub/BrockettHub.github.io/_posts/2024-08-12-RealEstate.md

 )
 ## Learning
 - It was interesting to see the real estate data and the impact to the market due to Covid
 - How to create a calendar function.
-So use to having calendars within the databases that i could use.
+So use to having calendars within the databases that I could use.